dustinnh/Walled-Garden/README.md

-# Authelia Walled Garden - Reference Architecture
+# Authelia Walled Garden - Modular Plugin Architecture

-Production-ready reference architecture for deploying an Authelia-based authentication gateway with Caddy reverse proxy.
+Production-ready reference architecture for deploying an Authelia-based authentication gateway with a **modular plugin system** for easy service management.

-**Version**: 1.0.0
+**Version**: 2.0.0
-**Status**: Production-Ready Reference Implementation **License**: MIT
+**Status**: Production-Ready with Plugin System **License**: MIT

+## 🚀 What's New in 2.0

+The Walled Garden now features a **complete plugin architecture** that transforms how you manage services:

+- **📦 Modular Plugins**: Add/remove services without editing core files
+- **🔧 Plugin Manager CLI**: Simple commands to enable/disable services
+- **🏗️ Automatic Configuration**: Generate Docker Compose, Caddyfile, and dashboard from plugins
+- **🎨 Custom Plugins**: Easy framework for adding your own services
+- **⚡ Zero Downtime**: Hot-reload services without full restart

 ## What This Is